codewithdark-git/DarkGPT/README.md

 This is a simple chat application built using Streamlit and various AI models for text generation.
 It allows users to interact with different AI models to generate responses to their queries.

+App on streamlit :
+App on hugging Face with more Features : https://huggingface.co/spaces/codewithDark/DarkGPT

 ## Features

 - **Multiple AI Models**: Choose from a variety of AI models to generate responses, including Airoboros 70B, Gemini Pro, and more.